NguyenPhuDuc307/dependency-injection/README.md

 - Write several interfaces and corresponding implementations
 - Use service lifetime and scoping for DI

-Before coming to this guide, please refer to [Use AutoMapper in MVVM Pattern ASP.NET Core](https://github.com/NguyenPhuDuc307/mvvm-design-pattern).
+Before coming to this guide, please refer to [Part 5: Use AutoMapper in MVVM Pattern ASP.NET Core](https://github.com/NguyenPhuDuc307/mvvm-design-pattern).

 ## Create interfaces and class for services